 Scaffold Accident Lawyer in New York City

-Each year numerous scaffold accidents take place in New York involving construction workers resulting in injury or death.
+Each year numerous scaffold accidents take place in New York involving construction workers or passersby and resulting in injury or death.

 The scaffold accident lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have years of experience representing construction workers who have suffered injury or death in New York Scaffold Accidents.
 Some of the recent cases include

 - 16 million for an asbestos handler who fell from a scaffold while demolishing a Pepsi Plant in Long Islands.

 - $6.25 million verdict for a worker who fracture his pelvis and his left.elbow after falling from a rope scaffold that wasn't properly secured.

 - $5.8 million for a construction worker who fell from a scaffold after it was struck by a Hi-Lo.

 - $2.95 million for the estate of a single woman who died after a scaffold fell on her.